mmartinsoliv/blog-with-nextjs-and-prisma/README.md

-# Fullstack Authentication Example with Next.js and NextAuth.js
+# Blog with Next.js and Prisma

 This is the starter project for the fullstack tutorial with Next.js and Prisma.